 North Macedonia has experienced numerous waves of radicalisation that can be traced back to the disintegration of Yugoslav Communism in the region.
 Against this background, MotherSchools North Macedonia, the first Parenting for Peace programme to be rolled out in the Western Balkans, started in Skopje in 2016.
 Building on the momentum and resounding successes of its implementation in the Municipality of Čair, the second and third generations of MotherSchools saw the Model travel to vulnerable communities in more rural parts of the country as well as to other countries in the region, including Kosovo and Montenegro.
-With the aim to expand the programme, WwB recently implemented a fourth iteration of MotherSchools in North Macedonia under the umbrella of a multi-country project funded by the U.S. Department of State and is continuing with a fifth iteration under the same project.
+With the aim to expand the programme, WwB recently implemented a fourth and fifth iteration of MotherSchools in North Macedonia under the umbrella of a multi-country project funded by the U.S. Department of State between 2022-2024.

 In the Western Balkans, messages of religious militancy have resonated profoundly with vulnerable youth populations and gained considerable traction in isolated communities over the past decade.
 Countries with high concentrations of Albanian-speaking adolescents and young adults have been particularly susceptible to radicalisation.
 As evidenced by more recent waves of radicalisation, violent extremist groups have taken advantage of evolving voids in and pressures on identities that have been and continue to be shaped by struggles with the lingering legacies of violent conflict and a history of shifting geopolitical circumstance.
 North Macedonia has experienced numerous waves of radicalisation that can be traced back to the disintegration of Yugoslav Communism in the region.
 Despite being the only country to secede from former Yugoslavia peacefully, ethnic tensions in North Macedonia have been a cause of security concerns since the country gained independence in 1991.
 Institutionalised discrimination against ethnic Albanians and the subsequent retaliation by Albanians in the form of violent protest, as well as the effective segregation of educational institutions along ethno-linguistic lines, have led to the entrenchment of opposing ethnic, cultural, and religious identities and animosity between Macedonians and Albanians.